Pistonite/botw-recipe/dump/README.md

 Each chunk will be stored as a binary file.
 Each record will be stored as a binary blob of 24 bytes, using C-layout and little endian for the fields.

+90% of the recipes are dubious/rock-hard food, meaning there are good chances that many chunks only contain dubious/rock-hard food.
+However, the database will still store them as-is, the reason being:
+1. Dubious food can still have different HP value,
+2. The dubious chunks can be compressed very well, and
+3. The compacted total size of the database is still manageable.

 ## Dumping
 The database will be dumped by 2 means: emulated and console.